Sicily – Jewel box of the Mediterranean

 - Visit a vineyard for an exclusive visit and wine tasting.

-- Marvel at the Greek Temples built in Sicily at the same time as the Parthenon was constructed in Athens
+- Marvel at Greek Temples built in Sicily at the same time as the Parthenon, Athens

 - Explore historic palaces in Palermo rich in history and art

-- Visit the amazing and vast ballroom where Burt Lancaster danced when he was filming the movie ‘The Leopard’
+- Enjoy a private palace visit and see the ballroom where Burt Lancaster danced when he was filming the movie ‘The Leopard’.

-- Enjoy lunch on a hillside over-looking the Mediterranean Sea, whilst sampling wonderful local products including cheeses, honey, hams and succulent fruits.
+- Sample wonderful local products; cheeses, honey, hams and succulent fruits.

 - Dive into the street markets of Palermo where our own ‘Personal Jesus’ will introduce us to the street food and markets of this intoxicating city.

-- Meet local Sicilian people who will share with you the finest local produce.
+- Meet local Sicilian people who will share with you their history and culture.

 Sicily is a rich tapestry just waiting to be discovered.
 The people are warm and friendly and the landscapes are exceptional.
 Janet recently wrote about Sicily in this article: Sicily – Jewel of the Mediterranean

 Our journey will start at Catania Airport, on Sicily’s eastern coast, where guests will be met by our driver and luxurious mini-coach.
 Giorgio, our friendly local driver and his son Filippo will drive us throughout the tour.
 We’ll start with a one hour transfer to Ragusa Ibla, a UNESCO world heritage town.
 Probably the most beautiful of the Sicilian Baroque hilltop towns.
-We are staying at a boutique hotel in the heart of the old town: Boutique Hotel 1768
+We are staying at a boutique hotel in the heart of the historic centre.
+Stay at Villa Laura Boutique Hotel Villa del Lauro Hotel

 Every room is furnished in a funky combination of stylish retro and modern with a dash of Sicilian colour thrown in.
-There’s a cool atrium where we can enjoy aperitivi and conversation.
+There’s a cool terrace where we can enjoy aperitivi and conversation.
 There is time to relax, maybe take a nap and unpack before we meet for evening drinks on the terrace and a gentle stroll up to the wonderful cathedral.
 Here you feel as if you have stepped back in time.
 Tonight our ‘Welcome Dinner’ features home-made pasta, local salads and some spectacular Sicilian wines.
-O/N Boutique Hotel 1768, Ragusa Ibla

 After a leisurely breakfast in the hotel, we’ll meet up in the lobby for a day exploring this magical corner of Sicily.
 Today is all about the Val di Noto, a valley of exceptional natural beauty.
 This area inspired the writer Andrea Camilleri to create and write the Montalbano Detective novels here.
 Montalbano is now probably the most popular detective TV series in the whole of Italy.
 Visits to Scicli, Punta Secca and Donnafugata will inspire and impress.
 Donnafugata literally means escaping or fleeing woman and the Palace of Donnafugata was used in the Montalbano novels and TV series as the home of an evil mafia boss!
 We’ll have a light lunch at a wonderful sandwich shop, that sells all types of delicious snacks including an amazing range of cannoli (Sicilian pastries).
 For more on Sicily in the Movies

 This afternoon we are off to Modica to visit the oldest chocolate shop in Sicily.
 Here we’ll have the opportunity to try our hand at chocolate making.
 Of course there’s also the opportunity to buy chocolate too.
-O/N Boutique Hotel 1768, Ragusa Ibla
+O/N Villa Laura Boutique Hotel Villa del Lauro Hotel

-Day 3 – 3rd October, Sunday – Ragusa Ibla – Siracusa – Ortigia
+Day 3 – 3rd June, Saturday – Ragusa Ibla

-Sunday is a special day in Sicily, the locals all come out in their Sunday best to go to church.
-So today there’s the opportunity to attend mass in the fabulous Duomo of San Giorgio just minutes from the hotel.
+Today we will visit the fabulous Duomo of San Giorgio just minutes from our hotel.
 As you walk up the steps to the church marvel at the intricate Baroque architecture before your eyes.
+We will also explore the beautiful historic palaces that make up the old town.

 After another fresh and delicious breakfast in our hotel we’ll head off today.
 We will be travelling west towards Agrigento and an exceptional group of classical temples, built on Italy’s south coast by the Greeks in the 5th century before Christ.
 These temples have been standing for 2500 years.
 The temple site is now a UNESCO world heritage site.
 It is possible to wander amongst the temples which are surrounded by a verdant green park.
 The park is home to a unique species of goat known as ‘Capra Girgentana’ they have curly horns and clearly thrive in this beautiful and historic environment.

 Lunch will be close to Agrigento in a rustic farmhouse setting with salads and cheeses, quiches and desserts.
 After lunch we’ll travel north through Italy’s rural interior to the coastal town of Cefalu.
-For the next three nights we are staying at Boutique B & B ‘A Tonnara’ just a short walk from Cefalu.
+For the next two nights we are staying at a Boutique B & B just a short walk from Cefalu.
 There will be a relaxing, informal dinner tonight at our boutique Bed & Breakfast with stunning views of the Mediterranean Sea.
-Stay tonight: www.atonnara.com
+Stay tonight: Alberi del Paradiso, Cefalu

 Today’s the day for a joyful hike along the coast to the beautiful small city of Cefalu.
 Walking time about one hour.
 Drink in the fresh sea air as we walk through the Sicilian countryside to the medieval city of Cefalu.
 This is probably our favourite small city in Sicily.
 Narrow, stone streets, a superb cathedral and a fabulous array of shops and artisan studios await us.
 Here’s a little more on Cefalu – the smartest small town in Sicily